 MS-DNP students may request advanced standing for the nurse anesthesia core courses.
 To be considered for advanced standing, the student must verify current certification and/or recertification by the NBCRNA, possess a current RN license, and where required, an APRN license, and provide evidence of clinical competency as outlined in the AANA Scope of Nurse Anesthesia Practice and the AANA Standards for Nurse Anesthesia Practice.

 What is the College tuition?
 Is there a difference between in-state and out-of-state tuition?

-Information about current tuition and fees is available here.
+View information about current tuition and fees.
 There is no difference in tuition rates for in-state and out-of-state students.

 Is financial aid available?

 Yes, Baylor College of Medicine offers a variety of financial aid opportunities through the Office of Student Financial Aid.

 Do I need to have CCRN certification before applying?